ncatlab/nlab-content/pages/1049.md

 _Toby_:  O yeah, I agree with you there!
 The best that I can say for 'bimorphism' is that it\'s got some sense to it; but as the right way to follow that sense would be 'bimonomorphism', there\'s still something wrong with it.

 _Zoran_ I am used to say "reflective and coreflective", never bireflective.
 Looks esoteric term.
 I never likes bimorphism either.

+_Todd_: Late to this discussion, but I agree with Mike and Zoran that 'bimorphism' is terrible.
+There is no indication of "monicity" or "epicity".
 =--

 [[!redirects bimorphisms]]